Kevin-Denance/Wrestling-project/README.md

-This is a great addition to your GitHub repository.
-Since your project involves a multi-stage process (scraping, data cleaning, and CSV generation), your README should clearly reflect that workflow.

-Here is a professional and concise description you can use:

----

 ## 🤼‍♂️ Collegiate Athlete Web Scraper

 This project features a Python-based web scraping pipeline designed to extract, clean, and structure player information from collegiate athletics websites (specifically targeting wrestling rosters).